-Professional Motor Mechanic spoke to our Business Development Manager, Greg Thompson.
+Professional Motor Mechanic spoke to our Group Account Director, Greg Thompson.
 Greg covers why wheel alignment is so important to workshops profitability, why transparency is so important, as well as highlighting the best approach we’ve seen in improving wheel alignment ROI.

 In general terms, remind us why wheel alignment is so important to a workshop’s profitability?

 Wheel alignment continues to be one of the most profitable services that workshops can offer.
 With ongoing efficiency improvements of modern alignment systems, they are capable of helping workshops achieve profit margins of around 88%, whereas the likes of brakes and tyres typically achieve just 49% and 16% respectively.
 What’s more, the number of opportunities available through alignment are huge.
 Our research found that nine out of every 10 cars on the road suffers from some form of mis-alignment, so it really is an opportunity not to be missed.

 So, is it simply a case of installing some equipment and watching the money roll in?